ga-wdi-quizzes/week-08/README.md

 **Your answer:**

 > Line 3 will throw an error indicating that the variable `i` is undefined.
-In order to correct this issue, you would need to edit line 3 as follows: `for(var i = 1; i < max; i++){`.
+In order to correct this issue, you would need to edit line 3 as follows: ` for(var i = 1; i < max; i++){ `.
 Line 3 throws an error because `"use strict";` is on line 1, which means that strict mode is in effect.
-In strict mode, you cannot define a global variable (in this example, `i`); instead, you must use the `var` keyword and define a local variable instead.
+In strict mode, you cannot define a global variable (in this example, `i`); instead, you must use the `var` keyword and define a local variable.

 ```js
 /*1*/ "use strict";